hyperledger-labs/eThaler/docs/UI-Flow.md

         #can only be called after pause
         tokenId

-If You are a Dealer
+B. If You are a Dealer

 Tabs
 Query|Transfer|Exit